PyladiesHoChiMinh/getStarted/guides/how_to_use_git.md

 Alice is working on her branch named `branch 1` and makes some modifications with two commits.
 Bob has five messy commits in two different child branches, say `branch 2a` and `branch 2b`.
 And Chris has only one, but it is updated fasten, say, `original new master branch`.

 What should Alice and Bob do?
 When completing their work, should either of them merge their branch to `original new master branch`?
-The answer is NO. Indeed, `git` will prevent you from merging a child branch to master by informing a confliction and requiring you to resolve before taking any further action.
+The answer is NO. Indeed, `git` will prevent you from merging a child branch to master by informing a conflict and requiring you to resolve before taking any further action.
 In this case, either Alice or Bob origin branch is an old version of `master`.

-For Alice, the simplest way is that she will have to create a new branch and move all of her modifications to it.
+For Alice, the simplest way is that she will have to create a new branch and move modifications to it.

 For Bob, he needs to ascertain that all of his work in `branch 2a` and `branch 2b` should be merged into one branch, say, `branch 2`, then, follow what Alice's actions.